League: Thai Semi-Pro League Central (current level)

 My YouTube video captures my experience from the game

-Two-storey buildings on two sides containing academy classrooms, VIP rooms, changing rooms, a fitness centre and even a cold tub, gave it an enclosed feel.
-It is home to the Prataungtip FC academy, in collaboration with Pratuangthip Wittaya School, as well as being the base of Chiang Rai United in the capital.
+Two-storey buildings on two sides contain academy classrooms, VIP rooms, changing rooms, a fitness centre and even a cold tub, giving it an enclosed feel.
+It is home to an academy, in collaboration with Pratuangthip Wittaya School, as well as being the base of Chiang Rai United in the capital.

-It has floodlights atop concrete telegraph poles, with high netting hanging from them all the way around the pitch.
-This is a common feature at Thai amateur venues, and while it can be like watching a game through a chip pan, lots of time is saved, and balls don’t go missing.
+It has floodlights atop concrete telegraph poles, with high netting hanging from them all the way around the pitch, a common feature at Thai amateur venues.
+While it can be like watching a game through a chip pan, lots of time is saved, and balls don’t go missing.
 There is also a 7-a-side real grass field in situ.

 Other facilities include an air-conditioned clubhouse for supporters to wait, work, and eat comfortably, along with Wi-Fi and private and shared restrooms, making it one of the better grounds for teams wanting to hire somewhere.